Scalable physical source-to-field inference with hypernetworks: Method

 \subsection{Networks without inductive biases}

-As an alternative, we might relax the requirement of orthogonal basis functions, and use another fully-connected network for $f$, so that the basis functions are learned.
-We can maintain the principle of superposition (only) by having the output $\sum g$ be the weights of the final layer of the network.
-We call this single layer an \textit{implicit linear representation} and the model a \fcilr~network.
-If we furthermore relax the use of the principle of superposition, then $\sum g$ can be the weights and biases of a maximally-expressive fully connected network that still maintains the scaling behaviour we expect, which is the general structure of INRs \citep{sitzmann2020implicit} where parameters are outputs of a fully-connected hypernetwork \citep{ha2017hypernetworks}.
+As an alternative, we relax the architectural constraints and allow the basis itself to be learned implicitly through a fully-connected network.
+In this setting, $g$ no longer outputs coefficients for a fixed basis, but instead generates parameters that directly shape the representation capacity of $\hat{\phi}$.
+To preserve the principle of superposition, we constrain $\sum g_m$ to produce only the weights $\mbf{a}$ and bias $b$ to the output of $\bm{\psi}$.
+In this formulation, the activations of the final layer, of dimension $L$, serve as learned basis functions $\bm{\psi}(\mbf{r}_n)$, and the potential can be expressed as

+We refer to this construction as an \textit{implicit linear representation} (\fcilr), which preserves superposition while gaining expressivity through learnable basis functions.
+If we further relax this constraint, $\sum g_m$ may generate the full parameter set of the network, resulting in a highly expressive model akin to \textit{implicit neural representations} \citep[INRs;][]{sitzmann2020implicit}, where a hypernetwork \citep{ha2017hypernetworks} outputs all weights and biases.

-We compare the general hypernetwork architecture for the three different choices of $f$: a hypernetwork (Eq.~\ref{eq:fourier}), where $f$ is constructed from orthogonal basis functions (\fourier); a fully-connected network, where only the final linear layer of $f$ is generated from $g$ (\fcilr); a general fully-connected hypernetwork (\fcinr), where all parameters of $f$ are generated by $g$.
-Table~\ref{tab:model-properties} compares the properties of these models.
-In the experiments below, we investigate the behaviour and performance of these architectures.
+We compare three instantiations of the general hypernetwork architecture, each defined by a different choice of $f$: \fourier, Eq.~\ref{eq:fourier}, where $f$ is constructed from sine–cosine basis functions and the hypernetwork outputs the corresponding Fourier coefficients; \fcilr, Eq.~\ref{eq:fcilr}, where $f$ is a fully-connected network and the hypernetwork modulates only its final linear layer; and \fcinr, where the hypernetwork generates the full parameter set of $f$, albeit at the cost of losing superposition.
+Table~\ref{tab:model-properties} summarises the properties of these models, and in the experiments, we investigate their behaviour and performance.